Notes on the Geography of Australia: Kalgoorlie

 Here's a bit of the original pipe, replaced but saved.
-It doesn't look like modern pipe; instead, it's two flat sheets bent into half-circles than pressed on both edges into H-bars sealed with lead.
+It doesn't look like modern pipe; instead, it's two flat sheets were bent into half-circles, then pressed on both edges into H-bars sealed with lead.

 The pipe not only ran 560 kilometers, it rose 457 meters, which meant that it also had eight pumping stations along its route.
 The project while under construction came under such abuse in the mocking press that its designer, Western Australia's engineer-in-chief, famously and tragically rode his horse into the sea and blew his brains out.
 Shortly, the pipeline opened and made life a lot easier in Kalgoorlie.

 A photo of the pipe's opening; it's posted at Kalgoorlie's end-of-the-line hilltop reservoir.